udellc/Vibrosonics/README.md

-# Vibrosonics
+# Vibrosonics Doxygen Output Branch
-Welcome to Vibrosonics!

-Detailed documentation is under works.
+Contains Doxygen html output files used to construct the github pages website for function and variable documentation